block-api/block-node/README.md

 This section presents features to be discussed if they should be implemented in the future:

-- Generation of ETH wallet for node, pub/priv keys, for identification and to sign `TransportPocket`
+Communication:

+- TCP
+- NATS
 - WebSockets
 - HTTP (eg. for REST API)

+Security:

+- Generation of ETH wallet for node, pub/priv keys, for identification and to sign `TransportPocket`

+Others:

-- Command like "git" to commit files to node - ak'a file storage
+- Command like upload files to node - ak'a file storage
   - compressing files before sending to node
   - options if distributed and kept on node itself or on separate "storage" type node, or on cloud storage like s3/azure blob